vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Audio/Silence/System Volume.md

 ## System volume
-Make sure the output volume for the PC is sufficient.
-Also check that Unity's volume in the system's Volume Mixer is active.
+Check that:
-Check you can hear audio output from other applications.
+1. You can hear audio output from other applications.
+1. Unity's volume in your system's volume mixer is loud enough.
+1. The output volume of your PC's speakers is loud enough.

 ---